 - Application for endorsement from the Virginia Department of Education.

-Students should consult the Administration and Supervision Handbook for more information about the requirements of the program.
+Students should consult the Administration and Supervision Handbook (link coming soon!) for more information about the requirements of the program.
 For detailed instructions on applying for graduation and endorsement, consult the Graduation and Endorsement Instructions for Administration and Supervision.

 Full-time Virginia educators may apply for the preK-12 educator discount, which significantly reduces tuition costs.